BogdanOros/propgen/README.md

 # progen
 ---
 ### 👨‍💻 Why

-Add compile-time safety to your property keys, removes the need to full-text search your project and pray.
+Add compile-time safety to your property keys, removes the need to full-text search your project and to pray.
 ---

 **Questions**: But really why?